 - A. Manufacturers supply manuals with tools and equipment.
 Read the manuals before you use the equipment.
 Keep the manuals handy for future reference.
 Have an experienced operator provide instructions and a demonstration of the equipment before you use it.
 Practice using the equipment before you begin a large-scale job. - B. Prepare the equipment and yourself for work.
 Examine the tools for safety defects before you use them.
 Check electrical cords for frayed wires and defective plugs.
 If an extension cord is required, make sure the gauge of wire in the cord is compatible with the power supply and tool.
 Make sure the ground plug is in place.
 Examine the tool for cracks and safety defects.
 Check for loose or missing bolts and knobs.
+Cutting and boring tools should have sharp, clean cutting surfaces.
 Keep safety guards in place at all times.
 Wear protective clothing provided by your supervisor and recommended by the equipment manufacturer (See Protective Clothing Reference Chart).